Phosphosiderite

 Formula: Fe3+(PO4).2H2O

-Hydrated normal phosphate, metavariscite group, paramorph of strengite
+Hydrated phosphate, metavariscite group, paramorph of strengite

 Crystal System: Monoclinic